clearvis-io/clearvisio-appointment-booker/README.md

         //...
       });
   ```
 * **customerFields**: List of fields in an array that can be set on the customer registration page.
-The available values are: [birth, gender, ssn, state, postal_code, city, street_address, mobile, email].
+The available values are: `[birth, gender, ssn, state, postal_code, city, street_address, mobile, email]`.
 The default value is: `['mobile', 'email']`.
 * **requiredCustomerFields**: List of fields that are required to be set on the customer registration page.
 (The available values are the same.)
 * **country**: The country of the address of the customer, it is required to be set if any of the address parts are available in the customerFields.
 Two character ISO country codes are accepted.
 Eg. "HU".
 * **language**: The language of the booker UI.
 If not set, then navigator.language is used.
 (The available languages are currently en and hu.)
+* **calendarStepShouldBeHidden**: When set to `true` it will hide the calendar/optometrist selection step, if customers should not be allowed to check free slots by user
+* **firstEligibleTime**: Determines the first free time slot that can be selected.
+Default value is `tomorrow`.
+The available values are:
+  * *tomorrow*: The first free slot tomorrow will be available for selection
+  * *tomorrowNoon*: The first free slot after tomorrow 12:00 will be available for selection
+  * *plus24Hours*: The first free slot tomorrow later than the current time will be available for selection
+  * *dayAfterTomorrow*: The first free slot the day after tomorrow will be available for selection

 ## Example backend proxy in PHP
 ```php